-This article about What’s Gluten-Free at Garbanzo Mediterranean Restaurant is not sponsored, however, I worked with Garbanzo on a sponsored Instagram post in August 2019.
+This article is about what’s gluten free at Garbanzo Mediterranean Restaurant is not sponsored, however, I worked with Garbanzo on a sponsored Instagram post in August 2019.
+Please see my disclosures.

 This fast-casual restaurant chain has been a popular stomping ground for those of us in the Denver metro area, and it has grown quite a bit over the years.
 Franchise locations can be found in Houston, San Antonio, Atlanta, and just outside St. Louis today.